Applications Being Accepted for 2020 SDHC Scholars

 SDHC encourages humanities experts who would like to share their knowledge with fellow South Dakotans to apply to join the South Dakota Humanities Council roster of Speakers Bureau scholars who will lead humanities programs on behalf of the organization in 2020.
 Applications open Oct.
 31.

-SDHC scholar Joyce Jefferson (middle) presents a Speakers Bureau Chautauqua program with fellow scholars Lillian Witt (left) and Belinda Joe.
+SDHC scholar Joyce Jefferson (middle) presents a Speakers Bureau Chautauqua program with fellow scholars Lillian Witt (left) and Geraldine Goes In Center.
 SDHC scholars perform Chautauqua programs, lead reading discussions and present information on various areas of their expertise as part of SDHC's Speakers Bureau.

 Scholars are paid stipends to speak to groups — which can host them for just $50 — about topics pertinent to their area of expertise.
 They can also lead discussions about books from SDHC's lending library, including the annual One Book South Dakota.
 In 2019 scholars discussed "Neither Wolf nor Dog" by Kent Nerburn.
 The 2020 selection has not yet been announced.